AI PM — Taxonomy

 For full phase lineage, component descriptions, and AI-PM emphasis, see Lifecycle Framework V2.

-Four Domains
+Five Domains

 Every knowledge entry belongs to exactly one domain.